Jander25/jander25/README.md

 ### Hello, I'm Jander Gadel!
 Be welcome! 👋

-🔭 I am currently working as a level 1 support technician
+🔭 I am Currently working as a Software Engineering Analyst I at Valid Soluções S.A.

 🌱 I’m currently learning C#, javascript and windows forms